 Depart to Matabuan for first session snorkeling.
 Walk around the island and take photo of sea gypsies living on the island.

 Depart to Sibuan Island and register at Sabah Park for second session snorkeling.

 Transfer back to Semporna.

 Min.
-Participant(s): 1 Person To Go Guarantee
+Participant(s): 1 Persons To Go (child does not counted)

 Tour location / Depart from: Tawau .
 To reach Tawau city, you have to take a domestic flight or bus express from Kota Kinabalu.